-Last month my mother posted on Facebook (on Facebook!!) that she was upset about the lack of thank you notes from my teenage sons for their birthday checks!
+Last month, my mother posted on Facebook (on Facebook!!) that she was upset about the lack of thank you notes from my teenage sons for their birthday checks!
 She asked some of her friends what they thought and what she should do.
 It was a lively, online discussion.
-Her friends’ answers ranged from “giving should be done without the expectation of receiving” to advise to stop sending my sons birthday checks!!
+Her friends’ answers ranged from “giving should be done without the expectation of receiving” to advice to stop sending my sons birthday checks!!

-Without swimming around into the murky pond of familial relations, the question that comes up is: Is there a generational difference when it comes to thank you notes and how as a young person coming into the work world can we look honestly at any difference there might be?
+Without swimming around into the murky pond of familial relations, the question that comes up is: Is there a generational difference when it comes to thank you notes, and how as a young person coming into the work world can we look honestly at any difference there might be?

 There are a few guiding lights when it comes to thank you notes in the professional world:

 1. In the professional world, thank you notes always look good.
-If you really want the job or want to stand out: always write a thank you note.
+If you really want the job or want to stand out, always write a thank you note.

 2. The older and wiser set seem to like written notes…but to be safe after an important interview, email (within 24 hours) AND write a note to them as well!!

-3. The younger and techie set seem to like emails …but keep it short and write professionally, not like you are texting.
+3. The younger and techie set seem to like emails…but keep it short and write professionally, not like you are texting.